Bank Transaction

 - digital recordkeeping system

-- with no central authority to manipulate it (e.g., censorship, inflation)
+- with no central authority or "rulers" who can corrupt its integrity (e.g., inflation)

 Connection